My Savior (album): Critical reception

 My Savior received positive reviews from music critics.
-Hilary Hughes of Entertainment Weekly graded the album an "A" and praised the production, writing, "With a sparse aesthetic that leans on acoustic arrangements and the strength of Underwood's voice, the listening experience is far closer to what one would find in a church service (that happened to feature a band of Nashville's finest players) than the massive sound of her previous albums."<ref name="entertainmentreview" Riff Magazine gave a positive review of the album, writing, "For those familiar with the themes of the music of Carrie Underwood, it comes as no surprise that she's finally decided to record an album of gospel standards.
+Hilary Hughes of Entertainment Weekly graded the album an "A" and praised the production, writing, "With a sparse aesthetic that leans on acoustic arrangements and the strength of Underwood's voice, the listening experience is far closer to what one would find in a church service (that happened to feature a band of Nashville's finest players) than the massive sound of her previous albums."
+Riff Magazine gave a positive review of the album, writing, "For those familiar with the themes of the music of Carrie Underwood, it comes as no surprise that she's finally decided to record an album of gospel standards.
 Her newest album, My Savior, uses tinges of country and pop to fill out the album of traditional hymns, carried mostly by Underwood's ever graceful and soothing voice that propelled her up the charts more than 15 years ago."
 The website Worship Leader praised the album, writing, "All maintaining the traditional feel that has made these hymns stand the test of time, Underwood manages to put her own modern touch on each of these classic songs without losing one bit of their significant history."
 Country Universe rated the album 4 out of 5 stars, writing, "Overall, My Savior manages to convey her faith and her musicality in this album, without losing too much sincerity and heart."
-Saving Country Music rated the album 8 out of 10, writing, "This is not a country record.
-This is a Christian record.
-However, along with turning in her first volume of exclusively religious material, Carrie Underwood might have also delivered one of her most country records yet."
 Spectrum Culture gave a more mixed review and rated the album 68% and stated, "These recordings have a particular audience in mind, and they probably suit that group perfectly.
 If Underwood plays it too safe on this record, at least she succeeds at producing an acceptable offering.
 Listeners (with ears to hear) will at least appreciate a remarkable vocalist following her particular calling."